 Where the customs declaration takes the form of an entry in the declarant's records, the centralised office may be authorised under the conditions established in Article 150 of the CAU Delegated Regulation.

-No. The entry summary declaration and the temporary storage summary declaration CANNOT be an objective of the centralised office, since the customs legislation in force does not include them within the objective scope of such authorisation.
+No. The entry summary declaration and the temporary storage summary declaration CANNOT be subject to centralized clearance, since current customs legislation does not contemplate them within the objective scope of said authorization.